NightDevilPT/react-hooks-core/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Whether it's bug fixes, new hooks, documentation improvements, or feature suggestions, your input helps make React Hookify better for everyone.
+Whether it's bug fixes, new hooks, documentation improvements, or feature suggestions, your input helps make React Hooks Core better for everyone.

 Please see our [Contributing Guide](CONTRIBUTING.md) for guidelines on code style, testing requirements, and the pull request process.